x81k25/amazon-product-classification/docs/design-spec.md

   - Found structured data fields (details) and title embeddings provided the strongest classification signals
   - Determined that product details_3 field had by far the highest importance (0.46)
   - Concluded that detailed performance visualizations and analysis are available in `notebooks/performance-and-explainability.ipynb`

 ### 3.7 Deployment

-This section outlines both the current implementation approach and a potential production deployment strategy.
-The command-line execution framework described first represents what was practical for this academic research project given time and resource constraints.
-The subsequent production implementation proposal presents a more robust architecture that would be appropriate for deploying this classification system in a real-world enterprise environment with high reliability, scalability, and monitoring requirements.

-- **Code Execution**
-  - Project provides a central entry point through `main.py` that orchestrates the execution of individual scripts
-  - The pipeline can be run with default settings using a simple command: `python main.py`
-  - Execution can be customized with command-line arguments for input location, subsample size, and processing steps
-  - For running only specific steps: `python main.py --run unzip engineer` or `python main.py --run apply`
-  - For detailed execution instructions and available parameters, refer to the README.md

-- **Production Implementation Proposal**
-  - **Containerization**: Package the model training pipeline in Docker containers to ensure consistency across environments
-    - Separate containers for data processing, model training, and inference to enable independent scaling
-    - Use base images with pre-installed dependencies (Python, PyTorch, etc.) to reduce build time
-    - Include GPU support for feature engineering and model training acceleration

-  - **Orchestration**:
-    - Implement Airflow DAGs to manage the model lifecycle
-    - Schedule regular retraining (monthly/quarterly) based on data volume
-    - Configure data drift detection triggers to initiate retraining when distribution shifts occur
-    - Implement threshold-based training triggers (e.g., when 5,000+ new products are available)

-  - **Model Registry and Versioning**:
-    - Use MLflow to track experiments, log parameters, metrics, and model artifacts
-    - Store model versions with associated performance metrics for comparison
-    - Implement A/B testing framework for new model candidates before promotion
-    - Configure automatic rollback mechanisms if performance degrades

-  - **Storage and Serving**:
-    - Store model artifacts and training data in S3 or MinIO object storage
-    - Implement data versioning to track dataset evolution over time
-    - Deploy trained models as microservices behind API endpoints using FastAPI
-    - Implement batched prediction endpoints for bulk classification
-    - Set up monitoring for prediction latency and error rates

-  - **Monitoring**:
-    - Deploy Prometheus and Grafana for real-time performance monitoring
-    - Implement prediction logging for offline analysis
-    - Configure alerts for model drift and performance degradation
-    - Create dashboards for category-specific performance metrics
-    - Schedule periodic retraining evaluation to compare against baseline

-### 3.7 Deployment